To cooperatively foster and grow a people-owned solidarity economy

 Becoming a Consumer Owner

 Joining ChiCommons as a Worker Owner is a bit more complex, as we need to get to know you and understand your skill sets.
-You can get started by filling out a Skills Survey and Application.
-Then we’ll need to set up an interview.
+Please first fill out our Skills Survey, and then the Application form.
+The Skills Survey has some preset choices from a pull-down menu, and you can add multiple rows per group of skills.